sweetpea-org/sweetpea-py/docs/README.md

       * Contains the inputs to the documentation generator.

+## Reading

+The documentation for the current published version of SweetPea is available [online](https://sweetpea-org.github.io).
+However, you can build a local copy by following the [Building](#building) instructions below, and then opening the file [`./_build/html/index.html`](./_build/html/index.html) in your web browser.

 ## Building

 To build the documentation, install the necessary dependencies and then invoke